 Georgie is a regular member of the Flute Choir and her church worship group and performs at weddings.
 She plays saxophone in the Chichester Music Centre Swing Band and also at parties.
 Georgie has had a number of successes at the Portsmouth and Fareham Music Festivals.
 After her Music GCSE, her interest in music motivated her to consider “Is music a better therapy than drugs for the treatment of dementia?” for her EPQ.
 Georgie is looking forward to joining bands at university whilst studying biomedical sciences.

-Jia in Year 10 has played the violin and piano since age four and six, respectively.
+Jia has played the violin and piano since age four and six, respectively.
 She has achieved her Grade 8 violin certificate and is currently working on her Grade 8 piano.

 Jia has entered the Portsmouth Music Festival several times and won many awards including the Gordon Cawthorne Memorial Trophy.
 In the summer of 2016, she was sponsored by Portsmouth Music Festival to attend the European Youth Summer Music School and was one of the four musicians invited to attend a strings master class with Levon Chilingirian.

 Jia was a featured soloist on the school’s music tours to Belgium and Italy.
 She has also been a member of Hampshire County Youth Orchestra and Chamber Orchestra since 2016 and a member of the Hampshire String Quartet since 2017.
 Jia has been to Germany and the Czech Republic with the orchestra.
 Last year, in November, Jia went to Germany to perform Mozart’s Requiem with the Chamber Orchestra and a German choir.